jt14den/SWC-Cheatsheets/r-novice-gapminder2.md

 -   I like to print out `sessionInfo()` in my R Notebooks so I know what package versions I used
     -   Mention `packrat`

+## 8. Using Git from RStudio (15 minutes)

+-   Setup RStudio to use git
+    -   In RStudio, click on Tools > Global Options... > Git/SVN
+    -   Make sure there's a git executable listed there.
+If not, browse for it, or ask for help
+    -   Make sure the grey box under "SSH RSA Key" shows a file name and a "View public key" link exists next to it.
+        - Clicking on "View public key" opens a window opens which is not blank.
+    -   If the "SSH RSA Key" box is blank, click "Create RSA key..." and leave the optional Passphrase blank and click "Create".

+-   Setup the Project with a git repository
+    -   Go to Tools > Project Options > Git/SVN
+    -   Set version control system to Git, and allow RStudio to initialize repository

+-   Now we have a git tab: Explore the interface
+    -   Check the boxes on some files (**stage**)
+    -   Commit, and add a message.
+Notice it shows a diff
+    -   Make some changes to a file and save
+    -   Show how to diff and how to revert
+    -   Click the history button to see the history

+-   Syncing with GitHub
+    -   We have push and pull buttons, but they're grayed out
+    -   To enable them, we need to add a remote
+    -   Go to Tools > Terminal > New Terminal or Git > Gear > Shell

+    -   <span></span>

+        ```
+        git remote add origin https://github.com/mickley/rstudio-test.git
+        git push -u origin master
+        ```